Margin-Aware Intra-Class Novelty Identification for Medical Images: Conclusion

 \section{Conclusion}

 In this paper, we introduced an unsupervised novelty detector - TEND, which can detect intra-class OOD data for medical applications in an open-world environment.
 TEND is a two-stage anomaly detector with a vanilla AutoEncoder trained on in-distribution data in the first stage to serve as feature extractors in the second stage and two modules - a margin learner module and a binary discriminator module - jointly trained in the second stage for separating in-distribution inputs from the non-linearly transformed counterparts.
-With no OOD data used in training, TEND is able to learn nuances from intra-class variations in medical image analysis problem and provide a stepping stone for developing rare disease diagnosis model with no sample images.
-Extensive results on multiple public medical image datasets demonstrate the effectiveness of our model.
-More general evaluations on data with unseen nonlinear transformations further evince our model's generalization ability and robustness.
+With no OOD data used in training, TEND is able to learn nuances from intra-class variations in medical image analysis problems and provide a stepping stone for developing rare disease diagnosis models with no sample images.
+Extensive results with the one-vs-rest and rest-vs-one experimental settings on multiple public medical image datasets demonstrate the effectiveness of our model.
+More general evaluations on data with unseen transformations further evince our model's generalization ability and robustness.
 In summary, an efficient novelty detection method for medical images has been developed that can be applied to discover unknown classes with only predefined normal data.
 We plan to extend this work by integrating TEND into real time imaging pipelines for inference of medical imaging models.